Thai Red Curry Noodle Soup

 Absolutely!
 Shrimp or tofu are both great options.

-We personally love Mae Ploy (contains shrimp paste).
-Thai Kitchen is also great with mild heat, and more readily available at most grocery stores.
+I personally love Mae Ploy (contains shrimp paste).
+But Thai Kitchen is also great with mild heat and more readily available at most grocery stores.

 Fish sauce has a strong, pungent “fishy” smell but when cooked, it brings in savory, salty, umami goodness.

-We do not recommend freezing this as coconut milk tends to separate when frozen.
+Unfortunately freezing is not recommended as coconut milk tends to separate when frozen.

 Thai Red Curry Noodle Soup